wayneIBM/vpc-on-classic/errors.md

 The public key provided in the request is not valid.
 Check the value or regenerate the public key and try again.

-In Linux operating systems, you can run the following command to valid the public key `ssh-keygen -l -v -f <key_file>`.
+In Linux or macOS operating systems, you can run the following command to validate the public key `ssh-keygen -l -v -f <key_file>`.

 ## listener_certificate_not_found
 **Message**: Certificate instance with CRN `<listener_certificate_crn>` cannot be found or no permission to access the certificate instance.